Thinking of buying a property in Stirling Crescent Glen Waverley 3150, or Skye Court Glen Waverley 3150, or Waverley Road Glen Waverley 3150?

 Preserving Character and Quality

-Perhaps this is one of the reasons you’re considering buying here.
-Because you like the character of the neighbourhood.
-Please consider that it only looks this way though, because of the custodians who protected it over time.
-Also worth flagging, there are a number of coveted mid-20th century timeless ‘Rolls Royce’ and ‘Mercedes’ homes in this pocket.
-These ‘houses of Waverley’ are considered top-of-the-range private homes, some built by renowned builder, Mackevicius.
+Also worth flagging… there are a number of coveted mid-20th century timeless ‘Rolls Royce’ and ‘Mercedes’ homes in this pocket.
+These ‘houses of Waverley’ are considered top-of-the-range private homes.
+For example, some were built by renowned builder, Mackevicius.
 They set a standard of excellence in construction and attention to detail in finish.
 Don’t mistake age for obsolescence.
 Homes in suburbs like Camberwell or Hawthorn may be old, but they are prized.
 Similarly, these mid-century Glen Waverley masterbuilds were constructed with a depth of quality that is unsurpassed.
-Unfortunately we’ve lost a few of them to rebuilds, but the ones that remain are more precious for it.
+Unfortunately many have been lost to rebuilds, but the ones that remain, are more precious for it.
 They exude craftsmanship, character, and timeless appeal that modern homes don’t always match.
-Glen Waverley has become a sea of faux French Provincials – glossy, grand, and forgettable.
+Glen Waverley has become a sea of faux French Provincials; glossy, grand, and forgettable.
 The homes that still turn the experts’ heads are the rare originals: solid, enduring, and steeped in that timeless mid-century modern warmth.

 In a market flooded with rendered lightweight, cookie-cutter construction, finding a property like this, with its own individual style and design excellence, is increasingly rare.
 Discerning buyers know a diamond when they see one.
+Many are in the Stirling Crescent and Skye Court pocket.

 Multi-Storey Homes Explained

-Protecting What Makes It Special,
+Protecting What Makes It Special

 Over the decades, many owners have spent considerable time and money to protect this covenant and preserve the area’s character.
 That’s why these large blocks – the very thing that attracts many people to the street – still exist.

-So, before you buy thinking you’ll be free to build multiple storeys to any height, or if an agent suggests the covenant can be easily ignored, and that you can develop townhouses on these large blocks, please take a moment to understand that this is just sales puff and the reality is very different.
+So, before you buy thinking you’ll be free to build multiple storeys to any height, or if an agent suggests the covenant can be easily ignored, and that you can develop multiple townhouses on these large blocks, please take a moment to understand that this is just sales puff and the reality is different.

-This is how Stirling Crescent and Skye Court have been carefully preserved for decades.
 Please don’t assume it can just be ignored, as it will be upheld by neighbours who care deeply about this place; the trees, the birds, the wildlife and the view.

 The covenant keeps a place where the views stay open and the community stands together for what makes it unique.
 Where large blocks still define the landscape, not developers.
 This covenant is what makes that possible.
 That’s exactly what makes living here so rare and valuable: a street where views, space, and character are preserved for those who truly appreciate them.

 The covenant is its greatest strength, and it’s what separates this pocket from the chaos, it’s the invisible signature of prestige that developers can’t replicate.
 The only reason Glen Waverley still has blocks over 1,000 m² is because earlier generations respected the covenant and protected the hill.
+As density in the wider suburb increases, the covenant’s protection of the hill just makes these blocks rarer and more valuable over time.
 We’re simply continuing that care for the next generation.
 Preserving it now is a shared responsibility that benefits us all.
+If you’re looking for somewhere to live or build that aligns with the ethos of preserving the existing luxury, elegance, and community character, then you’ll feel right at home here.

 Notable Sales in Stirling Crescent and Skye Court, Glen Waverley, 3150